Immigration and Visa Information for New Students

 outside your country or cannot apply for a U.S. visa in your

-country.)
-Visit its website to find out what you need to do to
+country.
+Visit its website to find out what you need to do to apply

-Don't forget to print the application confirmation page to bring
+don't forget to print the confirmation page because you will

 When you upload your photo, be sure it conforms to the photograph requirements.

 Application can be found here.

 Step 5: Make a visa appointment at a U.S. Embassy or Consulate closest to your home.